 Day 19: Mekong River Journey to Thailand

 Embrace the sunrise over the Mekong River as we start our day towards Chiang Khong.
 Our journey continues through remote regions of northern Laos.
 We will make one stop enroute in a rural village to observe local daily life.
 After completing the immigration formalities, we cross the Laos/Thailand border and make our way for a relaxing evening in Thailand.
-Overnight in Chiang Saen.

 Today, we explore Chiang Saen before driving to Chiang Mai in the afternoon.
-Chiang Saen is the official center of the ""Golden Triangle"", where the borders of Burma, Thailand and Laos meet, at the confluence of the Ruak and Mekong Rivers.
+Chiang Saen is the official center of the ""Golden Triangle"", where the borders of Myanmar, Thailand and Laos meet, at the confluence of the Ruak and Mekong Rivers.
 Historically, the ""Golden Triangle"" refers to a large geographic area, stretching thousands of square kilometers, within which opium trade is prevalent and vast fortunes were made.
 Enroute to Chiang Mai, we visit the "White Temple", a new take on traditional Buddhist Temples.